-Maine Woods Rambler FAQ
+The Maine Woods Rambler FAQ

 What does the ride registration include?

-• Registration ($125) includes access to your choice of two fully supported routes: a 50 km (32-mile) ride or 100-km (63-mile) ride.
+• Registration includes access to your choice of routes: 50k, 100k, or 20k option.

-• Well-stocked rest stops for recharging and refueling
+• Well-stocked rest stops.

 • Lodging is NOT included.
 Check out camping options at NEOC here and lodging around Millinocket here.